 We love to look at stunning portraits.
 The subject may be our friend, family member, a model, or a perfect stranger.
 A well taken portrait tells us stories, creates some mystery or brings out some memories.
 Good portraits also reveal the true personality of someone.
 So how does a photographer capture a good portrait?
 Below are some tips and tricks.

-4. Focus: As it is said, ‘Eyes are the mirrors of mind.’ it is true for Portraits too.
+4. Focus.
+As it is said, “Eyes are the mirrors of mind.”
+That’s true in portraits, too.
 When taking portraits, your focus should be your model’s eyes.
-Every eye has lot of stories to tell and as a good Portrait photographer; you should be able to bring those out to your photograph.
+Eyes have a lot of stories to tell, and as a good portrait photographer; you should be able to bring those out in your photographs.
 And it’s not always a smiling face which makes a good portrait.
-Try different expressions on face while keeping focus on eyes.
+Try capturing different expressions while keeping focus on eyes.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and articles to stay current:
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: